1. What are the dates for the 2017 Camp Season?

 11. How many electives do campers get and how do we choose them?

 Our elective programming grows with our campers in order to provide exposure to a wide range of activities.
 It also allows them to focus on particular areas of interest as they get older.
-Our campers going into 2nd grade have 1 elective period, and progress to 2 and then 3 or 4 electives when going into 7th grade and older.
-Campers will choose their electives online over the weekend prior to each camp week, and participate in their chosen elective during the same period for the course of the week.
+Our campers going into 3rd grade and above have elective periods, where they will choose their electives online over the weekend prior to each camp week, and participate in their chosen elective during the same period for the course of the week.

 12. What do you do on rainy days?